 I hope you will try this strange, interesting (and cheap) fruit for yourself!
 Happy travels!

 Want to read about more great unique things to eat in Ecuador?
-Check out my blog at CultureSponge.com.
+Check out more of my posts here.
 There you will find great Ecuador treats, cool photos, and my view of living in Ecuador for kids.